UWCCDL/PSS_RAPM_Model/README.md

   1. `run-sims.sh` will launcha new instance of SBCL (by default; modify the Python script to use a different Lisp interpreter) on each Lisp test file.
 Each process' PID will be saved to a `pids.txt` file.
-  2. 'kill-sims.sh` will abort all the SBCL processes spawned by `run-sims.sh`.
+  2. `kill-sims.sh` will abort all the SBCL processes spawned by `run-sims.sh`.
 The script will kill, in series, all the processes with a PID listed in `pids.txt` (you should run this as `sudo`).
   3. `merge.sh` will merge all the generated files into a single text